New Online Communities: Graph Deep Learning on Anonymous Voting Networks to Identify Sybils in Polycentric Governance: Online Communities

 \begin{enumerate} \item Clearly defined boundaries: Digital assets should have clear ownership and access rights. \item Proportional equivalence between benefits and costs: Participants should receive compensation proportional to their contributions. \item Collective-choice arrangements: Community members should have a say in setting the rules. \item Monitoring: The community should implement systems to monitor and validate transactions and interactions. \item Graduated sanctions: Penalties for rule violations should vary based on the severity and context of the breach. \item Conflict-resolution mechanisms: There should be accessible and fair processes for resolving disputes. \item Minimal recognition of rights to organize: The community’s right to self-organize should be legally recognized. \item Nested enterprises: Larger systems should be composed of smaller, interconnected subsystems with self-governance practices. \end{enumerate}

-By applying these principles to the decentralized governance of Web3, the creation and management of digital commons can reflect the successful self-governance of tangible resources.
-Our approach, described below, helps mitigate the security challenges of digital spaces, ensuring that these commons are managed effectively and sustainably.
+By applying these principles to the decentralized governance of Web3, the creation and management of digital commons can mirror the successful self-governance of tangible resources.
+Our approach assumes that DAOs are responsible for DCPRs and we contribute a method for identifying Sybils to mitigate a key security challenge facing digital assets, helping ensure that these commons can be managed effectively and sustainably.